South Carolina vs. Notre Dame Predictions & Picks - November 6

 South Carolina Performance Insights (2022-23)

-- The Gamecocks' +1057 scoring differential last season (outscoring opponents by 28.5 points per game) was a result of putting up 80.3 points per game (seventh in college basketball) while allowing 51.8 per contest (fourth in college basketball).
+- The Gamecocks had a +1057 scoring differential last season, topping opponents by 28.5 points per game.
+They put up 80.3 points per game, seventh in college basketball, and allowed 51.8 per contest to rank fourth in college basketball.

-- South Carolina's offense was worse in SEC contests last season, putting up 80 points per contest, compared to its overall average of 80.3 PPG.
+- Offensively, South Carolina tallied 80 points per game last season in conference action.
+As a comparison, its overall average (80.3 points per game) was 0.3 PPG higher.

-- Offensively the Gamecocks performed better in home games last year, averaging 84.8 points per game, compared to 77.2 per game away from home.
+- The Gamecocks posted 84.8 points per game at home last year.
+When playing on the road, they averaged 77.2 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.